Soroca Fort

 The Soroca Fort (Cetatea Soroca) is a historic fort in the Republic of Moldova, in the modern-day city of Soroca.

 The city has its origin in the medieval Genoese trade post of Olchionia, or Alchona.
 It is known for its well-preserved stronghold, established by the Moldavian Prince Stephen the Great (Ştefan cel Mare) in 1499.

-The original wooden fort, which defended a ford over the Dniester (Romanian: Nistru), was an important link in the chain of fortifications which comprised four forts (e.g. Akkerman and Khotin) on the Dniester, two forts on the Danube and three forts on the north border of medieval Moldova.
+The original wooden fort, which defended a ford over the Dniester (Romanian: Nistru), was an important link in the chain of fortifications which comprised four forts (also Akkerman, Khotyn, and Tighina) on the Dniester, two forts on the Danube and three forts on the north border of medieval Moldova.
 Between 1543 and 1546 under the rule of Petru Rareş, the fortress was rebuilt in stone as a perfect circle with five bastions situated at equal distances.

 During the Great Turkish War, John Sobieski's forces successfully defended the fortress against the Ottomans.
 It was of vital military importance during the Pruth Campaign of Peter the Great in 1711.
 The stronghold was sacked by the Russians in the Russo-Turkish War (1735–1739).
 The Soroca fortress is an important attraction in Soroca, having preserved cultures and kept the old Soroca in the present day.

 Architecture

-The current building displays elaborate characteristics of late medieval fortifications.
-This observation conveys the idea that the fort was perhaps built by experts from Western Europe or Transylvanian people who traveled in Western Europe and brought architectural ideas back to Moldova :
+The current building displays elaborate characteristics of late medieval fortifications: